syncfusion-content/maui-docs/MAUI/Polar-Charts/PolarArea.md

 ---
 layout: post
-title: Polar Area Chart in .NET MAUI Chart control | Syncfusion
+title: Polar Area Chart in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about the Polar area chart type and its features in the Syncfusion .NET MAUI Chart (SfPolarChart) control.
 platform: maui
 control: SfPolarChart